• Skip to primary navigation

 olive oil – Use whatever oil you prefer to cook with.
 For me this is usually olive oil, avocado oil, or butter.

-onion – Chopped onion adds nice flavor to this healthy side dish.
+onion – Chopped onion adds nice flavor to this hearty side dish.
 You can also saute shallots or leeks instead of the onions or use chopped green onions to stir in at the end.

 quinoa – Uncooked quinoa must be rinsed to remove a bitter taste from the outer natural coating.
 The easy way is to buy your quinoa already rinsed.
 My preferred brand is the Kirkland white quinoa sold in a big bag at Costco.
 It seems to last forever.